rafaeldcf/cloudauth-mpsk-qr-code/README.md

 - Configure the desired SSID name
 - Configure the desired default Role

-## To-Be done:
+## To-Be done

 The code could be improved with more error handilings.
+There are other things to do, for example:
+[] The SSID could be read from Aruba Central (currently it's manual).
-Also, the list of desired SSID and default Role could be read from Aruba Central, avoiding typos in the field.
+[] User Roles could be read from Aruba Central, avoiding typos in the field.
+[] Auto-refresh tokens while you are in the page.
+It would be implemented in the middleware file.